Table of Contents

 Monetization Methods for Modern Bloggers

-Let me be brutally honest – making money blogging isn’t as easy as those Instagram “digital nomad” posts make it seem.
+Let me be brutally honest – making money blogging isn’t as easy as those Instagram “digital gurus” posts make it seem.
 It requires consistency, planning and understanding human nature.

 Running Ads on your blog is like inviting businesses to put up little signs or billboards on your page in exchange for some money.
 These ads help you earn money while you keep sharing what you want to.
 Some ads might show up as a banner across the top, or others might show up inside your posts.
 Think of them as advertisements in a magazine or a TV commercial.
 But instead of interrupting your reading, they blend into the page and are easy to click on if someone is interested.
 However, traditional popup ads are a huge turn down for readers.
 Avoid Them.